The Equalizer (1985 TV series): Music

 The show's theme music was created by composer/performer Stewart Copeland.
-The track is called ‘Busy Equalizing’.
+The track is called "Busy Equalizing".
 An extended version appears on his album The Equalizer and Other Cliff Hangers.

 Six episodes in the 1988 season were scored by Joseph Conlan and the final season was scored by Cameron Allan.
 Other episodes were scored by John Cacavas.

 Episodes

 The show ran for four seasons of 22 episodes each.
 It was initially renewed for a fifth season (causing Keith Szarabajka to turn down a role on Midnight Caller).
 However, the show was later canceled due to a row between CBS and Universal Studios over the renewal of Murder, She Wrote.

-In The Story of The Equalizer, created for the DVD box set, executive producer Coleman Luck also stated that Universal requested a script for a crossover episode with Magnum, P.I. despite the objections of the crew due to the vastly different tones of the two shows.
-Ultimately, the crossover did not happen and the episode was re-written as "Beyond Control".
+In The Story of The Equalizer, created for the DVD box set, executive producer Coleman Luck also stated that Universal requested a script for a crossover episode with Magnum, P.I. despite the objections of the Equalizer crew as its dark tone was much different than Magnum's much lighter and sunnier style.
+Ultimately the episode was never filmed, but its script was adapted and changed, ultimately airing as the episode "Beyond Control".